 Most of my experience has been in radio - a field I entered professionally working for Dad at KAYY (now Magic 101.1) at age 14.
 And that's been my career ever since: at KAYY till 1992 (I think they still do my Sunday Brunch program), and then at KLAM-AM in Cordova, which my wife and I bought in 1994.
 In 1997, we put KCDV-FM on the air in Cordova (would you believe Augie came down for the launch??), and since then, we have owned and operated both stations.

 As it turns out, we had been returning to Fairbanks (where I was born and raised) each summer since 2008 so I could serve as a narrator on the Riverboat Discovery (yep, following in Dad's footsteps again).
 Narrating that trip has been one of the great highlights of my life, and I'm still honored to have been asked to join that crew.
-But THIS summer, smack in the middle of trying to figure out our son's school issue, I ran across a Facebook ad for an anchor slot at KTVF.
+But in summer of 2012, smack in the middle of trying to figure out our son's school issue, I ran across a Facebook ad for an anchor slot at KTVF.
 Not really thinking I had much of a shot, I decided to go for it.
 And I can't think of too many other times where I have been so glad to have a self-assessment be wrong.

-So now, my family looks forward to life in Fairbanks -- a homecoming for me, and a new adventure for all of us.
-My wife of 23 years is the love of my life, my best friend, and my cheerleader.
+So now, my family enjoys life in Fairbanks -- a homecoming for me, and a new adventure for all of us.
+My wife of 25 years (2014) is the love of my life, my best friend, and my cheerleader.
 Every time I think I can't, she assures me I can.
 And so, with thanks to her, my folks, and the staff of KTVF, I am honored to have been given the privilege of joining this excellent team of professionals.
 The Newscenter 11 team cares deeply about what they do, and I hope that all of us -- rookies and vets -- can continue to serve Fairbanks with the kind of dedication and integrity that this community deserves.

 So...
 I hope you'll get up early and join me weekday mornings at 6:30 for the Fairbanks Morning News!!